BreakoutMentors/Python-Resources/recursion.md

 print_by_letter("hello")
 ```

-Notice that also handles the base case slightly differently, which is possible since no value is returned.
+Notice this example also handles the base case differently, which is possible since no value is returned.
 In order to stop, it just doesn't make another recursive call.

-This is a good example of something that can be solved by standard loops or with recursion.
-Often simple practice problems can be solved either way, but ask you to do it recursively for practice.
+This is something that can be solved either by standard loops or with recursion.
+Often simple practice problems can be solved either way, but will ask you to do it recursively for practice.

 Can you write recursive functions to print the [hailstone sequence](https://github.com/BreakoutMentors/Python-Resources/blob/master/Text%20Output%20Programs/hailstone.md) and [juggler sequence](https://en.wikipedia.org/wiki/Juggler_sequence)?